dnasko/CASC/README.md

 ### NOTE: CASC was written on Mac OS, and therefore will only work on UNIX-based operating systems (e.g. Mac OS, Linux).
 Future versions will be Windows friendly (hopefully).

-To download, simply pull the CASC repository from GitHub.
-If you do not know how to do this see https://help.github.com/articles/using-pull-requests
+To download, simply clone the CASC repository from GitHub.
+From the commandline simply type:

+`$ git clone git@github.com:dnasko/CASC.git`

+And CASC will be cloned to your working directory.

 [2] Installing CASC and its Dependencies
 ----------------------------------------

-Once you have downloaded the repository you should see two files and three directories:
+Once you have downloaded the repository you should see two files and four directories:

   * `CASC` the executable Perl script.